 So that is one reason why I adore Southwestern cuisine.
 The flavors are spectacular, and the ingredients are fresh and vibrant.

-After years of following recipes from my favorite Southwestern cookbooks, which are discussed in tomorrow’s post, I realized I had the cuisine figured out.
+After years of following recipes from my favorite Southwestern cookbooks, I realized I had the cuisine figured out.
 And I can say that because there are really no “rules.”
 In fact, there’s no bible of Southwestern cuisine.

-To give you an idea of how it works, I will give you versions of standard dishes, and their Southwestern counterpart.
+To give you an idea of how it works, I will give you an entree, followed by its Southwestern counterpart.
 For example:

 Chili, becomes Ancho-spiced Venison Chili with Anasazi Beans topped with Serrano Crema

 Sea Bass, becomes Pepita-Crusted Sea Bass served with a Jicama-Cilantro Coleslaw

 Mashed potatoes, becomes Adobo Corn and Goat Cheese Mashed Potatoes

 Quesadillas, become Lobster and Asadero Enchiladas with Mango-Tomatillo Salsa